riwepo/fem-ip-address-tracker/README-template.md

 I styled first component in list differently by using map with index and passing index to the component and using conditional css styles

+I found ho to include api key in project by adding it to a very simple JS module not commited to source control

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: